fbpx

 Some companies sell both a pumping service and cleaning service.
 BE VERY CAUTIOUS.
 The pumping service will extract ONLY the water and NO solids.
 This is a complete waste of money and actually does more harm to the system as many believe they only need that service every few years.
 After time, the solids compact and spill into the disposal field causing field failure or very expensive repairs.

-The cleaning service will typically be a couple hundred dollars more and WILL include pumping the solids and water.Β A proper cleaning service can only be completed through the lid openings of the septic tank.
+The cleaning service will typically be a couple hundred dollars more and WILL include pumping the solids and water.
+A proper cleaning service requires access through the lid openings of the septic tank.
 It is impossible to get all of the solid waste from the septic tank through the 4″-6″ clean-outs or inspection ports on the septic tank.

 The ONLY service that you ever need is the full pumping and cleaning service.
 Companies that offer just pumping service, are typically doing it correctly by extracting everything in the tank.
 Pumping service with Priority Pumping will ALWAYS include removing all of the liquid and solids inside of the septic tank.